Comic-Con International: San Diego

 .
 With the third year, “WonderCon” became the official name of the convention.
 The original show included all the classic comics convention features: an Exhibit Hall with dealers selling old and new comics and other items, programming, anime screenings, and games.
 In 2001, after the 15th event, then co-owners Mike Friedrich and Joe Field (another prominent Bay Area comic retailer) decided they could no longer devote the time needed to maintain the quality of the show they helped create.
 They contacted Comic-Con International in hopes that the organization could fold WonderCon into the Comic-Con family of conventions.

 Comic-Con International took over the show in 2002 and moved it from Oakland to downtown San Francisco in 2003.
 After 15 years as a Bay Area event, WonderCon was forced to move to Anaheim in 2012, due to construction at its San Francisco home, the Moscone Center.
-In 2013, the event—now called Comic-Con International Presents WonderCon Anaheim —will once again be held in southern California, as WonderCon organizers were unable to secure dates in San Francisco at Moscone Center.
-It is the hope to one day return the show to its San Francisco and Bay Area roots however Moscone Center is the only facility with enough meeting and contiguous exhibit space to hold the event, which has grown by leaps and bounds over the years.
-In 2011 in San Francisco, WonderCon attendance reached almost 50,000.
+Since 2012, the event—now called Comic-Con International Presents WonderCon Anaheim —has been held in southern California, at the Anaheim Convention Center.
+While it is still the hope to one day return the show to its San Francisco and Bay Area roots

 WonderCon is literally the sister show to Comic-Con International, embracing all the main aspects of that show, including comics, movies, TV, animation, the Masquerade, and more.
 The event has grown in all aspects over the years: more attendees, more exhibitors, more programming, and more fun.
 In its current Anaheim-based incarnation, WonderCon continues to be a must-attend event on the comic book convention schedule.